History

 Ambulance saves millions of lives every year, but have you ever wondered when the first ambulance service in the US was started?
 This article helps you understand the history of emergency medical services.

 In the 1400s, Ferdinand and Isabella of Spain discovered the word ‘ambulance’ which indicated the military hospitals that had different types of medical equipment.
 This was the first step towards the concept of ambulances.
-Between the 15th century and 20th centuries, the idea of ambulance services had a major breakthrough because of the war.
+Between the 15th century and 20th centuries, the idea of ambulance services had a breakthrough because of the war.
 In earlier days, a hammock-based cart was used.
-Later in the 11th century, during the religious wars, hospitals were set-up to treat wounded pilgrims.
+Later in the 11th century, during the religious wars, hospitals were set up to treat wounded pilgrims.

 1. ABS Stands for Anti-lock Braking System